jaehanbae/TRIVIA/README.md

-Tools for interactive FITS visualization
+# TRIVIA
+Tools foR Interactive fits VIsuAlization

 # Usage
 To make a position-position-velocity diagram, simply use